 Nationalistic pride has reached a striking zenith with the American grandeur of patriotic tattoos.
 There are endless layers of self-assured brilliance that can be found in these designs.

 A patriotic tattoo speaks volumes about a man’s character and internal values.
 An unmatched essence of manly duty is encapsulated with these emblazoned beauties.
 There is a lot of potential that can be reached in the realm of patriotism, so let’s take a look.

 For starters, there is no way to fall short with a flag-waving presentation.
 This logo is profoundly recognizable, and the statement will be undeniably clear.
-For a more specific type of patriotic tattoo, guys can display imagery from their preferred branch of the U.S. Armed Forces.
+For a more specific type of patriotic tattoo design, guys can display imagery from their preferred branch of the US Armed Forces.
 Less common routes include presidential caricatures, and there are 44 commanders-in-chief to choose from.
 Candidates for the high office are also apt for inclusion.

-The U.S. Constitution is another avenue for patriotic designs, and its text can be replicated for stellar outcomes.
+The US Constitution is another source of patriotic tattoo designs, as its text can be replicated in a creative way for stellar outcomes.
 The articles and amendments contain a wide range of usable quotes, and the calligraphy can be beatifically re-created as well.
-The most respected line may very well be, “In God We Trust!”
+The most respected line and popular choice may very well be, “In God We Trust!”